semji/mockservr/docs/http_mocking.rst

 The options are defined under the `request` object of an HTTP endpoint.

-Each option can be described as a :ref:`validator`, but may also be described as a scalar value, for which Mockservr will perform validator inference.
+Most option can be described as a :ref:`validator`, but may also be described as a scalar value, for which Mockservr will perform validator inference.

 Defining multiple sets of options for a single Request